Laralinmcc/cs151-fa22/lab.md

 **Lab 7**{: .label .label-purple} [Java Variables & Types]
 * What is the type of the parameters you declared for the average2 method?
-* What is the difference between a paraemter and an arguement?
+* What is the difference between a paramter and an arguement?
 * When your method only prints and doesn't return anything what should the return type be?
 * Show me your decomposed deposit and withdraw from bank account.
 * Show me Highest and Lowest among 3 numbers how did you test your code?